-- Galilean spacetimes are null reductions of lorentzian manifolds.
-It would be interesting to exhibit the homogeneous galilean spacetimes in this light. - We also classified the invariant connections and it would be interesting to explore their geodesics. - The BMS-like Lie algebras associated to AdSC extend the Poincaré algebra.
-Do they play a rôle in flat space holography? - There are limits from these spacetimes to spacetimes without spatial isotropy (but with "Lorentz" isotropy), resulting in "pseudo-carrollian" spacetimes such as Ashtekar-Hansen's Spi.
+- Exhibit the torsional galilean spacetimes as null reductions. - Explore geodesics of invariant connections on these spacetimes. - The BMS-like Lie algebras associated to AdSC extend the Poincaré algebra.
+Do they play a rôle in flat space holography? - BMS-like superalgebras should arise as (conformal) supersymmetries in our homogeneous superspaces. - There are limits from these spacetimes to spacetimes without spatial isotropy (but with "Lorentz" isotropy), resulting in "pseudo-carrollian" spacetimes such as Ashtekar-Hansen's Spi.
 This landscape is largely unexplored.
 [Gibbons 2019]